 - Adhere to and complete McNair Program objectives and goals as outlined in the McNair Graduate Student Mentor manual

 - Read and sign Graduate Student Mentoring Memorandum of Understanding

 - Commit to a minimum of one academic year of mentoring support and activities with a McNair Scholar

 - Meet face-to-face with the McNair Scholar at least once per month

 - Attend at least two McNair sponsored social or cultural activities

-- Completing an end-of-the-semester evaluation of mentorship progress.
+- Complete an end-of-the-semester evaluation of the McNair Mentoring relationship and Program